SowmithBachu/vizai/README.md

 ## 🔄 Project Workflow

-Here's how AutoVizAI works, end-to-end:
+Here's how VizAI works, end-to-end:

 1. **Upload File**
    The user uploads a `.csv` or `.xlsx` file directly in the app.